 If you have contractures after stroke, you might not be able to practice PT exercises on your own.
 Does this mean you’re out of luck?
 Not at all!

-Stroke patients with severe spasticity and contractures can still participate in passive exercise where the muscles are assisted through the movement.
+Patients with severe spasticity and contractures after a stroke can still participate in passive exercise where the muscles are assisted through the movement.
 You can do this yourself by using your non-affected side or enlist the help of a therapist or caregiver.

 Although you aren’t “doing it yourself,” passive exercise still helps activate neuroplasticity.
 It will take time to see results, but if you put in consistent work, your contractures will loosen up and mobility can improve.

 Electric stimulation is a rehabilitation method used to treat spasticity and mobility issues after stroke.
 It involves applying electric currents to the affected muscles through the skin.
 Patients will see the best results by combining electrical stimulation with rehabilitation exercise, especially after a stroke.

 To boost your contracture recovery efforts, you can try spasticity-reducing treatments like Botox.
 This drug is a nerve-blocker that temporarily relieves spasticity and contractures.